sharmainec/tp/docs/DeveloperGuide.md

 #### Description
 The filter feature allows users to quickly select a group of flashcards to be shown in the displayed flashcards list of the GUI.
 This effectively enables users to "prepare" a batch of flashcards for a test session.
-The command accepts various conditions from the user to filter the flashcards with. (e.g. what type of language, which card indexes).
+The command accepts various conditions from the user to filter the flashcards with (e.g. what type of language, which card indexes).

 #### Implementation